NHL stops cross-border games, shuts down 6th team

 The Detroit Red Wings were added to the list of teams told to shut down operations, joining the Colorado Avalanche, Florida Panthers, Calgary Flames, Nashville Predators and Boston Bruins.
 Detroit’s home game against Colorado on Monday previously had been postponed and will not take place as scheduled, and the Red Wings’ trip to Minnesota for Thursday’s game was called off.

 Canadian-based teams will not play U.S.-based teams from Monday through Thursday, with those postponed games expected be rescheduled.
+The league said in a release the decision was made, in part, because of the “fluid nature of federal travel restrictions.”

 All told, 27 games have been postponed through Saturday and 12 more through Thursday will be pushed to another date.
 Roughly 10% of the 700-plus players were in the league’s virus protocol as of Saturday.